There are many reasons your meat does not turn out the way you hoped it would. Here you can find 5 of the most effective tips to improve your cooking.

 This heat is not directly above a flame and it is getting its warmed from convection from the hot fire next to it.

-There is one exception I like to make and that is try to set up a zone at 350 degrees when I cook chicken to crisp up the skin.
+There is one exception I like to make and that is trying to set up a zone at 350 degrees when I cook chicken to crisp up the skin.

 Fat Does Not Make Your Meat Better